A Variational Principle for Pulsating Standing Waves and an Einstein Relation in the Sharp Interface Limit: Introduction

 \subsection{Organization of the Paper}

 In the next section, we give precise statements of the main results of the paper.
 Section \ref{S: notation} explains the notation used throughout.
 Section \ref{S: preliminary_analysis} provides a dictionary for translating between the Lagrangian $\mathscr{T}^{a}_{e}$ in $\mathbb{R} \times \mathbb{T}^{d}$, on the one hand, and the energy $\mathcal{F}^{a}_{1}$ in $\mathbb{R}^{d}$, on the other.
 The existence of minimizers of $\mathscr{T}^{a}_{e}$ is treated in Section \ref{S: existence}, and the connections between the minimizers of $\mathscr{T}^{a}_{e}$, solutions of \eqref{E: pulsating standing wave}, and plane-like minimizers of \eqref{E: functional} are treated in Section \ref{S: physical_coordinates}.
 Section \ref{S: einstein relation laminar media} provides the link between the results of \cite{barles souganidis} and \cite{ansini braides} in laminar media, establishing the Einstein relation and also deriving general regularity results for the surface tension in this context.
-The analysis of a specific class of examples in 2D laminar media is carried out in Section \ref{S: example_2D}.
-Lastly, we prove a sharp interface limit for a specific class of initial data, again restricting to laminar media, in Section \ref{S: sharp_interface_limit}.
+Since the arguments are similar, Section \ref{S: einstein relation laminar media} also includes results on an elliptic regularization of $\mathscr{T}^{a}_{e}$.
+Pathological examples are discussed in Section \ref{S: example_2D}.
+Lastly, a sharp interface limit for a class of graphical initial data in laminar media is proved in Section \ref{S: sharp_interface_limit}.

 There are three appendices treating ancillary technical results needed in the paper.
-Appendix A states some approximation results used in the minimization of $\mathscr{T}^{a}_{e}$.
-The key change-of-variable formulas required to relate $\mathscr{T}^{a}_{e}$ to $\mathcal{F}^{a}_{1}$ are proved in Appendix B. Appendix C treats a tubular neighborhood theorem that is needed in the proof of the sharp interface limit.
+Appendix A treats a few technical results used elsewhere in the paper.
+The key change-of-variable formulas required to relate $\mathscr{T}^{a}_{e}$ to $\mathcal{F}^{a}_{1}$ are proved in Appendix B. Appendix C covers a tubular neighborhood theorem that is needed in the proof of the sharp interface limit.